sammcvicker/spellcrafting/docs/design/config.md

 ## Overview

-Magically config separates **intent** from **implementation** through model aliases.
+Spellcrafting config separates **intent** from **implementation** through model aliases.
 Developers declare what kind of model they need semantically; operators define what those aliases resolve to.

 ## Goals